sirKayAndFriends/Poly_Switch_VST/README.md

 ## SECRET SETTINGS!
 Hover over the title.
 Notice some hidden buttons?
 Wow, good job finding the secret!
 Clicking on the "POLY" button deactivates the power amp section if thats your thing.
 The "SWITCH" button swaps out Pirkle's algorithm for an older, cruddier, balder algorithm of my own which I used in the V1.0.
 It sounds ok and I have some nostalgia for it.

-## Suggestions for Getting Started
-**Fender-y niceness**
-- Boost @ 9 o'clock (this is a nice fender scoop but push it for a more "tweedy" sound)
-- Peak @ 400 (this will give you the fendery thing with a scoop or boost, but I also like a 2400 treble boostery thing here too)
-- Bass @ noon, Treble @ 3 o'clock
-- Voice @ 400
-- Mids sounds good anywhere
-- Gain under noon
-- Cabinet above noon

-**Sort of Hendrix-y Marshall-y**
-- Boost @ 3 o'clock
-- Peak @ 2400
-- Voice @ 850
-- Bass and Treble @ noon
-- Mids @ 2 o'clock
-- Gain @ 12 o'clock
-- Cabinet @ 12 o'clock

-**Big Heavy Metal Sound**
-- Boost @ 3 o'clock
-- Peak @ 740
-- Voice @ 850
-- Tone to Taste (I like mids pushed a little)
-- Gain @ 2 o'clock
-- Cabinet below noon

 ## Some Technical Bits for the Nerds
 So this has gone through a bunch of different versions and methods to get here (hi Adam!
 If you're reading this, made you look in the Nerd Section).
 I eventually got annoyed with the PureData C++ compiler etc and grumped off to learn me some proper C++ with JUCE.
 It now sounds way better and there are fewer source files to look through.